 Some movers may not offer storage, but they can move your items into or out of self storage, but you must reserve the self storage facility in your name.
 Self-storage is not regulated so you must make arrangements for insurance coverage.
 We recommend this type of storage for situations where you may need to access your items in storage at off hours, Sundays or Holidays when movers may not be available, or if your mover does not have storage available.
 You must provide blankets or substitutes for protecting furniture that will be stacked in the unit.
-Advise your mover of any time restrictions at the storage facility, what floor it is on, etc. Some units may not be accessible by large tractor-trailer, so you should ask the self storage agent if they are aware of any past problems with large trucks or other delays could increase the cost of your move, so be sure to advise your mover.
-It is your responsbility to stay at the storage unit until the movers are finished to sign for the services and lock your unit.
+Advise your mover of any time restrictions at the storage facility, what floor it is on, etc. Some units may not be accessible by large tractor-trailer, so ask the self storage agent if they are aware of any past problems with large trucks or other delays could increase the cost of your move, be sure to advise your mover.
+It is the customer's responsibility to stay at the storage unit until the movers are finished to sign for the services and lock your unit.
 Since this is your final destination, movers are not responsible for damage after delivery into the storage unit is completed.

 Return to NJ Movers.com

 GOOD ADVICE: There are some decisions in life that are more important than money.
 Moving all of your possessions are one of those decisions.
 Use a reputable mover.
 Call up the mover and make an appointment for him to come to your home for an in-house estimate rather than leaving it to chance.